 In a best-case scenario, you will have been found not guilty by the end of the trial, and the charges against you have been dropped.
 If you are found guilty, the judge must determine what your sentence/penalties will be.
 The sentencing will happen at another hearing, usually a few weeks after your trial ends.

-The general rule of thumb for expunging felony records in Ohio is that there must first be at least a 3-year waiting period before the process can begin.
+The general rule of thumb for expunging felony records in Ohio is that there must first be at least a three-year waiting period before the process can begin.
 The three years start after the final date of discharge.

 While many crimes can be expunged from a person’s record in Ohio, there are certain crimes that, due to their nature, cannot be expunged.
 Some of these crimes include: